 - Subnetting is a process of dividing network for ease of monitoring.

 - The number of 1’s in the subnet mask is always greater than or equal to the number of network identifier bits.

 - For subnet mask, bits are borrowed from the host identifier bits.

-- The subnet mask is applicable for a single network.
+- The subnet mask is applicable to a single network.

-- Supernetting is a process of aggregating multiple networks into the single network.
+- Supernetting is a process of aggregating multiple networks into a single network.

 - For supernet mask, bits are borrowed from the network identifier bits.